arvindrana0062/Power-Bi/README.md

 - Business-focused analysis
 - Data visualization best practices

-📊 Excel Data Analysis Project
+# 📊 Excel Data Analysis Project

-##📌 Project Overview
+## 📌 Project Overview

 This project focuses on analyzing structured business data using Microsoft Excel to uncover meaningful insights and trends.
 The objective was to clean raw data, perform analysis using Excel functions, and build an interactive dashboard for decision-making.

-📂 Dataset Description
+## 📊 Dataset

-The dataset contains transactional/business-level information with fields such as:

-Date

-Category / Product

-Region

-Quantity

-Sales / Price / Metrics (as applicable)

-📁 Source: (mention source if public / simulated dataset)
+The dataset consists of three tables:
+- Orders
+- Order_Item_Table
+- Products_Table

+Total records: ~3500 orders

 🛠 Tools & Skills Used